0x4447/0x4447_product_s3_email/README.md

 A bonus feature of this stack is the possibility to process manually uploaded emails.
 This is possible thanks to the event driven nature of the stack.
 Just upload the raw email in the `TMP/email_in` folder, and your emails will be processed automatically.

 The only prerequisite is that the email file needs to be the raw representation of the email itself.
-For example:

-- Apple Mail `.eml` format is nothing more then a txt file with the raw content of the email.
+For example: files ending in `.eml` are nothing more than a txt file with the raw content of the email.

 Which means you can just upload those files straight up to the S3 bucket.